postylem/pmi-dependencies/README.md

 python pmi-accuracy/print_tikz.py --sentence_indices 1696 --input_file path/to/scores*.csv
 ```

-This will output a LaTeX file `dependencies.tex`.
+This will output a LaTeX file `dependencies.tex` into the results directory where the scores are.

 Example: